 Getting cheated on is like seeing the path of destruction left after a wildfire.
 Wherever you look, there is something still smoldering and burning.
 There is still smoke congesting the air, and you can’t breathe.
 Exactly how does a cheating spouse affect your mental health, though?
 Turns out, that science has confirmed what many people already know through experience: that being cheated on has a severe impact on your mental health and wellness.
 Affairs can even cause “emotional and psychological distress.”

 But what are those effects?
 How is your mental health impacted, and what can you do to heal?
 You’ll find out in this article.

 How Does A Partner’s Infidelity Affect Your Mental Health?

 Being cheated on creates a reaction—one that is unique to everyone.
 Since people have different backgrounds, experiences, and perceptions, infidelity affects everyone differently.
-Some people may have better coping skills than others, too.
+Some people may have better-coping skills than others, too.
 For many people, being cheated on in a relationship or marriage is extremely distressing and traumatic.
-They may develop PTSD-like symptoms and paranoia, causing them to lose sleep and to ruminate constantly about the affair.
+They may develop PTSD-like symptoms and paranoia, causing them to lose sleep and ruminate constantly about the affair.

 Others may become angry and lash out at family and friends.
-Not only do they become depressed and anxious, they may start to lose faith in themselves and the relationship.
+Not only do they become depressed and anxious, but they may also start to lose faith in themselves and the relationship.
 This can also lead to impulsive behavior, such as turning to illegal substances or sex to cope.
 Eating disorders, such as bulimia nervosa or binge eating, may also start.
 For those who had recovered from such disorders or addictions, such a traumatic experience may cause them to relapse.

 Infidelity is a direct breach of trust.
 The person you chose to be intimate with, to love unconditionally, has betrayed you so deeply that you feel physical and mental pain.
 If you have any past issues with abandonment, getting cheated on is going to make the experience much worse.